-As part of the living Body of Christ at First United Methodist Church, we are called to love as Christ loved.
+As members of the living Body of Christ at First United Methodist Church, we are called to love as Christ loved.
 We believe that we are to love and welcome all persons---and by that we mean ALL, because each and every person is created in the image of God and is of infinite worth.

-Therefore we welcome persons of every race, socioeconomic status, family make-up, gender identity, sexual orientation, age, mental and physical ability, and faith history.
+Therefore we welcome and affirm persons of every race, socioeconomic status, family make-up, gender identity, sexual orientation, age, mental and physical ability, and faith history.
 We invite ALL persons to join us on our journey as we strive to practice loving acceptance of each person and respectful discussion of our differences.

 To fully experience this welcome, we encourage visitors and new members to become involved in a small group within the Church, such as a Sunday School class, Bible study, Wednesday night study, ministry group, or volunteer opportunity.

 We describe God in three persons.
 Father, Son, and Holy Spirit are commonly used to refer to the threefold nature of God.
 Sometimes we use other terms, such as Creator, Redeemer, and Sustainer.

 We believe in one God, who created the world and all that is in it.

 We believe that God is sovereign; that is, God is the ruler of the universe.

 We believe that God is loving.
 We can experience God's love and grace.

 We believe that Jesus was human.
 He lived as a man and died when he was cruicified.

 We believe that Jesus is divine.
 He is the Son of God.